 Medication

-Medication may be used in certain situations to assist control the symptoms of anxiety.
-Anxiety disorders may benefit from the use of antidepressants, such as selective serotonin reuptake inhibitors (SSRIs).
-But it’s crucial to remember that these drugs may also have sexual adverse effects, which men with low testosterone may find concerning.
+Medication can be used in sometimes to help control with the symptoms of anxiety.
+People with anxiety may benefit from the use of antidepressants, such as selective serotonin reuptake inhibitors (SSRIs).
+But it’s important to remember that these drugs may also have sexual adverse effects.

-Based on your unique needs, symptoms, and general health, your healthcare professional will collaborate with you to choose the best course of therapy.
-The most thorough method of treating anxiety associated with low testosterone is frequently a combination of therapies, including psychotherapy, TRT, and lifestyle changes.
+Based on your needs, symptoms, and general health, your doctor will talk with you to choose the best course of therapy.
+The best method of treating anxiety associated with low testosterone is usually a combination of therapies, including psychotherapy, TRT, and lifestyle changes.

 Low Testosterone and Anxiety: Frequently Asked Questions